Your big journey along the Great Silk Road !

 Request

-WildTicket Asia » Kazakhstan tours and excursions » Sights of natural parks and reserves of kazakhstan » Katon-Karagay natural park » Tourism East Kazakhstan region - Katon Karagay region, nature reserve.
+WildTicket Asia » Kazakhstan » Nature parks and reserves » Katon-Karagay natural park and reserve » Tourism East Kazakhstan region - Katon Karagay region, nature reserve

-East Kazakhstan region is an administrative-territorial part of the north-east of the Republic of Kazakhstan.
-The East Kazakhstan region has great potential for the development of cultural and educational tourism. the territory has unique natural-geographical, climatic, balneological, cultural and historical resources that can demonstrate its potential competitiveness not only in Kazakhstan, but also in the world tourism market.
+The East Kazakhstan region is an administrative and territorial part of the north-east of the Republic of Kazakhstan.
+The region has great potential for the development of cultural and educational tourism.
+The territory has unique natural, geographical, climatic, balneological, cultural and historical resources that can demonstrate its potential competitiveness not only in Kazakhstan, but also in the global tourism market.

-In terms of tourism development in the East Kazakhstan region, it takes the 3rd place after Almaty and Nur-Sultan (Astana).
-The Concept for the Development of Tourism of the Republic of Kazakhstan until 2020 indicates that the East Kazakhstan cluster will be defined as the "World of Natural Wonders" and as a center for the development of ecotourism.
+In terms of tourism development in the East Kazakhstan region, it ranks 3rd after Almaty and Nur-Sultan (Astana).
+The Concept of Tourism Development of the Republic of Kazakhstan until 2020 states that the East Kazakhstan Cluster will be defined as a "World of natural Wonders" and as a center for the development of ecotourism.

 The East Kazakhstan cluster includes the northern and eastern parts of the East Kazakhstan region.
-The center of the cluster will be the center of the cluster, which will include 8 major tourist attractions:
+The cluster center will be the cluster center, which will include 8 main tourist attractions.:

-1) objects of the state historical and cultural reserve-museum "Berel";
+1) objects of the Berel State Historical and Cultural Reserve-Museum;

 2) Bukhtarma reservoir;